-- (3) Increased Ages for RBD of Owners.
-The increased ages that were enacted in SECURE 2.0 for the RBD of an owner (discussed in Item14.d(1) below) are reflected in Reg. §1.401(a)(9)-2(b)(2). - (4) Definition of "Child" Expanded.
+- (5) Increased Ages for RBD of Owners.
+The increased ages that were enacted in SECURE 2.0 for the RBD of an owner (discussed in Item14.d(1) below14.c(3)) are reflected in Reg. §1.401(a)(9)-2(b)(2). - (6) Definition of "Child" Expanded.
 The definition of "child" (for purposes of the minority EDB provision) is expanded to include "a stepchild, an adopted child, and an eligible foster child" (as explained in the preamble) by referencing §157(f)(1) in the definition.
-Reg. §1.401(a)(9)-4(e)(1)(ii). - (5) Documentation Requirements for See-Through Trusts.
+Reg. §1.401(a)(9)-4(e)(1)(ii). - (7) Documentation Requirements for See-Through Trusts.
 Certain documentation requirements apply for a see-through trust if the plan is to be treated as having DBs.
-The final regulations add that the plan administrator may determine which of two alternatives (providing a copy of the trust instrument or providing a list of beneficiaries) is available to an owner. - (6) Charity as Remainder Beneficiary of Special Needs Trust.
+The final regulations add that the plan administrator may determine which of two alternatives (providing a copy of the trust instrument or providing a list of beneficiaries) is available to an owner. - (8) Charity as Remainder Beneficiary of Special Needs Trust.
 The proposed regulations provided detailed provisions for "applicable multi-beneficiary trusts" that include a disabled or chronically ill individual as a beneficiary (thus qualifying as an EDB).
 Trusts for disabled persons are often drafted to include "special needs trust" provisions, and some people want to design special needs trusts to have a charity as the remainder beneficiary following the disabled person's death.
-The SECURE 2.0 Act amended \$401(a)(9)(H)(v) to permit a charitable remainder beneficiary of a Type II applicable multi-beneficiary trust.
-The final regulations reflect that change.
-Reg. \$1.401(a)(9)-4(q)(3). - (7) Multiple Minor Beneficiaries of a Trust.
+The SECURE 2.0 Act amended §401(a)(9)(H)(v) to permit a charitable remainder beneficiary of a Type II applicable multi-beneficiary trust (AMBT).
+The final regulations reflect that change, but the final regulations delete the concept of "Type I" and "Type II" AMBTs.
+Reg. §1.401(a)(9)-4(g)(3). - (9) Multiple Minor Beneficiaries of a Trust.
 The proposed regulations provided that if a trust has multiple minor beneficiaries (i.e., have not reached age 21), the plan can be treated as having an EDB, and the final required distribution would not be until ten years after the oldest minor beneficiary reached age 21.
 The final regulations change this to provide that the final distribution would not be required until ten years after the youngest beneficiary reached age 21, or ten years after the last of the minor children dies.
-Reg. §1.401(a)(9)-5(f)(2)(ii)(C). - (8) Separate Account Provision Applied to Trusts.
+Reg. §1.401(a)(9)-5(f)(2)(ii)(C). - (10) Separate Account Provision Applied to Trusts.
 If the beneficiary designation provides that interests in a plan will pass to separate DBs, each of them are treated separately to determine the payout provisions to each.
 Under the proposed regulations, the separate account rule did not apply for a plan interest that passed to a trust, under which the plan interest would be allocated to separate trusts for specific individuals or would be distributed to specific individuals at the owner's death.
 Instead, all the trust beneficiaries were generally counted for purposes of determining if the plan had a DB, and the oldest DB's life expectancy was used to determine the minimum annual distributions.